calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

       }
    }

-The following example shows the event that is emitted when a user navigates from the last unit in one subsection to the first unit in the next subsection using the "next" control.
+The following example shows the relevant fields in the event that is emitted when a user navigates from the last unit in one subsection to the first unit in the next subsection using the "next" control.

 .. code-block:: json